-Mojeo’s position is that the importance of effective project management must be greatly increased in order to facilitate acceleration in innovative developments.
-A professional project management organisation (PMO) can support this.
-A PMO can help to:
+MOJEO's position is that the importance of effective project management should be greatly increased in order to facilitate acceleration in innovative developments.
+A professional project management organization (PMO) can support this.
+A healthcare PMO can help to:

 - Ensure that projects are always aligned with the organisation’s innovative strategy.

 A PMO ensures a project intake and can issue a project score in relation to the strategic objectives of an organisation.
 Projects with a higher strategic project score are given priority.